microsoft/code-with-engineering-playbook/Engineering/SourceControlDetails.md

 # More Git greatness

 ## Working with secrets (such as storage keys)
-The best way to avoid leaking secrets is to store them in local/private files which will excluded from being tracked in git.
+The best way to avoid leaking secrets is to store them in local/private files which will be excluded from being tracked in git.
 This is done by configuring the [.gitignore](https://git-scm.com/docs/gitignore) file.
 E.g. the following pattern will exclude all files with the extension `.private.config`:
 ```
 # remove private configuration